-The quantity, quality and timing of feeding colostrum to your baby goat kid will directly influence the future productivity of your goat.
+The quantity, quality and timing given will directly influence the future productivity of your goat.
 Ideally each kid goat should receive 750-1000 mL of colostrum by the time they are 12 hrs old.
-Typically colostrum feedings are fed in 3 even intervals beginning as early as 1/2 hr after birth.
-If a kid goat does not consume all the colostrum during each feeding it may be helpful to try smaller feedings more frequently.
-Some research on dairy cow calves has suggested that adequate colostrum intake can lead to earlier breeding age.
+Typically feedings are given in 3 even intervals beginning as early as 1/2 hr after birth.
+If a kid goat does not consume the full amount during each feeding, it may be helpful to try smaller feedings more frequently.
+Some research on dairy cow calves has suggested that adequate intake can lead to earlier breeding age.
 This is due in part to earlier development of the reproductive system but also due to fewer infections such as pneumonia.

 Below is a chart showing the composition of colostrum, transition milk and mature milk.
 This chart compares the values of cow colostrum.
 The values of goat colostrum will vary, but the trend would be the same.